scrabill/how-many-days-until-halloween/README.md

 - Improve or contribute to documentation
 - And more...

-If you are contributing to this project as part of [Hacktoberfest](https://hacktoberfest.digitalocean.com), please keep in mind that _quality_ is more important that quantity.
+If you are contributing to this project as part of [Hacktoberfest](https://hacktoberfest.digitalocean.com), please keep in mind that _quality_ is more important than quantity.
 Correcting a typo or syntax error that you've found is great!
 But creating a pull request to remove white space or something that is more a _hinerance vs. helping_ does not align with the spirit of Hacktoberfest and may be marked as invalid.

 ## To contribute to this project